jdeathe/centos-ssh-apache-php/README.md

 #### Environment Variables

+There are environmental variables available which allows the operator to customise the running container.

+##### APACHE_AUTOSTART_HTTPD_BOOTSTRAP, APACHE_AUTOSTART_HTTPD_WRAPPER & APACHE_AUTOSTART_PHP_FPM_WRAPPER

+It may be desirable to prevent the startup of the httpd-bootstrap, httpd-wrapper, and/or, php-fpm-wrapper scripts.
+For example, when using an image built from this Dockerfile as the source for another Dockerfile you could disable services from startup by setting `APACHE_AUTOSTART_HTTPD_WRAPPER` and `APACHE_AUTOSTART_PHP_FPM_WRAPPER` to `false`.
+The benefit of this is to reduce the number of running processes in the final container.
+Another use for this would be to make use of the packages installed in the image such as `ab`, `curl`, `elinks`, `php-cli` etc.

 ##### APACHE_SERVER_NAME & APACHE_SERVER_ALIAS

 The `APACHE_SERVER_NAME` and `APACHE_SERVER_ALIAS` environmental variables are used to set the VirtualHost `ServerName` and `ServerAlias` values respectively.
 If the value contains the placeholder `{{HOSTNAME}}` it will be replaced with the system `hostname` value; by default this is the container id but the hostname can be modified using the `--hostname` docker create|run parameter.